 Cytoreductive surgery and HIPEC for rectal cancer stage 4

 Doctors in Germany use cytoreductive surgery and follow-up hyperthermic intraperitoneal chemotherapy (HIPEC) for rectal cancer with spread to the abdominal cavity.
-The essence of the method is that doctors remove all visible tumor foci, and the abdominal cavity is then washed with a solution of chemotherapy drugs heated to 40-44 °C within 1 hour.
+The essence of the method is that doctors remove all visible tumor foci, and then the abdominal cavity is washed with a solution of chemotherapy drugs heated to 40-44 °C within 1 hour.

 This method has the following advantages: